Lewis Johnson

 Research summary

 I am most interested in the political history of the post-World War II United States.
-In particular, my research centres around the Republican Party (GOP) and its efforts to mobilise majorities in a period of long-term political marginalisation; from 1928 to 1952, for example, no Republican candidate won a single presidential election.
-Within this framework, I investigate how and why the Republicans exploited, or at least attempted to, issues or race, class, or electoral geography to build new support.
+In particular, my research centres around the Republican Party (GOP) and its efforts to mobilise electoral majorities in spite of New Deal liberalism's persistent popularity.
+Within this framework, I investigate how and why the Republicans exploited, or at least attempted to, issues or race, class, or electoral geography, to build new support and thereby return the party to majority status.

 Current research interests